The 84th Annual Waa-Mu Show

 Cahn Auditorium | 600 Emerson, Evanston

-The 84th Annual Waa-Mu Show is proud to announce the triumphant 2015 production of GOLD, an original full-length musical set at the 1936 Berlin Olympic Games.
+The 84th Annual Waa-Mu Show is proud to announce the triumphant 2015 production of GOLD, an original full-length musical inspired by the 1936 Berlin Olympic Games.

 GOLD tells the story of ambitious athletes on their quest for glory at one of the most celebrated international competitions in history.
 The political unrest surrounding pre-World War II Germany brings a newfound tension to the traditional camaraderie and spirit of the games.
 The individuals who have trained their entire lives for this defining moment must, in the end, find the will to achieve their own personal best in a triumphant moment of shared victory.
 The new stage work is written, composed, choreographed and co-produced by more than 100 Northwestern students.